anvilistas/anvil-extras/docs/guides/modules/popover.rst

 Introduction
 ------------
-Popovers are already included with anvil since anvil `ships with bootstrap <https://anvil.works/docs/client/javascript#already-included-javascript>`_.
+Popovers are already included with Anvil since Anvil `ships with bootstrap <https://anvil.works/docs/client/javascript#already-included-javascript>`_.

 This module provides a python wrapper around `bootstrap popovers <https://getbootstrap.com/docs/3.4/javascript/#popovers>`_.
 When the ``popover`` module is imported, all anvil components get two additional methods - ``pop`` and ``popover``.